mllinares/pymds_dev/README.md

 - nohup.out : progression of the algorithm
 - slip.txt : infered slip (if inversed)
 - SR.txt : infered long term slip rate (if inversed)

+If you run the example dataset with the recommanded settings, you should see these 3 plots:

 Note to new python users
 -------------------------